dwisiswant0/apkleaks/README.md

 ### Dependencies

-APKLeaks using [jadx](https://github.com/skylot/jadx) disassembler to decompile APK file.
-If it doesn't exist in your environment, it'll ask you to download.
+The APKLeaks utilizes the [jadx](https://github.com/skylot/jadx) disassembler to decompile APK files.
+If jadx is not present in your system, it will prompt you to download it.

 ## Usage